• Home

 “Never stop asking questions.
 This is a common mistake.
 Negative questions can dull the presentation and cause the audience to leave.
 Always answer questions before wrapping up.

 Many people end their conversations with questions, which often leads to confusion.
 This is not memorable.
 After answering a few semi-relevant questions, most of what was said will be forgotten by the audience.
+Ask questions throughout the presentation to ensure they are relevant to the content.

-Use a powerful quote.
+Use a powerful quote

 Make them smile